ibm-build-lab/cp4d-install/4.5_swe/README.md

     ```
     cd /workspaces/current/
     ```
 7. Inspect **cluster.tfvars** to see if there are any variables that should be changed.
-(The **setup-workspace.sh** script has generated these with default values based on the environment variables set above)
+(The **setup-workspace.sh** script has generated this with default values based on the environment variables set above)

 ### Run only the OpenShift Cluster modules